 Photo by Ed Gass-Donnelly

-Brad Fraser has also written for young audiences, notably for Citadel Theatre 's Teen Festival of the Arts series: Blood Buddies (with Jeffrey Hirschfield), Young Art and Prom Night of the Living Dead (with Darrin Hagen).
+Brad Fraser has also written for young audiences, notably for Citadel Theatre's Teen Festival of the Arts series: Blood Buddies (with Jeffrey Hirschfield), Young Art, and Prom Night of the Living Dead (with Darrin Hagen).

 He was a contributor to The National Post, considered a right-wing publication.
 About this he told Edmonton's Vue Magazine, in June, 2000, "...I'm really tired of preaching to the converted.
 I could write for a great many publications where they'd agree with everything I say.
 But I really want to write for the people who don't agree with everything I say."
+However, for Fraser, theatre is the most immediate way of communicating, since it connects to a live audience, but can imagine many diverse scenarios.

-He has also been a script writer for the TV gay sit-com, Queer as Folk.
+Fraser has also been a script writer for the TV gay sit-com, Queer as Folk.

-Brad Fraser has twice received the Chalmers Award (Unidentified... and Poor Super Man) and was nominated for the Governor General's Award (Poor Super Man, 1996).
-He is also a five-time winner of the Alberta Culture Playwriting Competition and five-time winner of the Alberta Writers' Guild Drama Award.
-He also received the London Evening Standard Award for best new play and the Los Angeles Critics' Award (both for Unindentified...
+Brad Fraser has twice received the Chalmers Award (Unidentified... and Poor Super Man) and was nominated for the Governor General’s Award (Poor Super Man, 1996).
+He is a five-time winner of the Alberta Culture Playwriting Competition and five-time winner of the Alberta Writers' Guild Drama Award.
+He also received the London Evening Standard Award for best new play and the Los Angeles Critics' Award (both for Unindentified....

-Profile by Gaetan Charlesbois and Anne Nothof
+Profile by Gaetan Charlebois and Anne Nothof

-Last updated 2010-06-15
+Last updated 2023-05-03